virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

 - `{nodes.db.last.address}` - last IP address of a batabase node

 ## Event Placeholders
-Event placeholders represent a set of dynamic parameters, which are executed as a result of a certain [event](/reference/events/) occurrence.
+Event placeholders represent a set of dynamic parameters, which are executed as a result of a certain <a href="http://docs.cloudscripting.com/reference/events" target="_blank">event</a> occurrence.
 Herewith, all event placeholders have their custom set of parameters and begin with the default keywords:
 - `${event.params.(key)}` - where *key* is a name of event parameter
 - `${event.response.(key)}` -where *key* is a name of event response parameter